nnn-temp/bluefin-contract-move/README.md

 # 🚀 BRC-2.0 (BRC20-programmable-module) DEMO

-This is a demo version of the Bitcoin BRC20 Programmable Module (BRC2.0 protocol), showcasing the full workflow — including smart contract deployment and interaction.
+This is a demo version of the Bitcoin BRC20 Programmable Module (BRC2.0 protocol), showcasing the full workflow — including smart contract deployment and interaction & brc2.0 tokne deploy, mint and transfer.

 ## 🏗️ Project Structure